Find The Best Insurance

 A better way would be to set your withholding so you’re not paying too much during the year.
 The IRS offers a withholding calculator that can help do just that.

-If you use the correct withholding, you’ll get a $0 refund on April 15th, but you’ll also receive a slightly larger paycheck.
+If you use the correct withholding, you’ll get a $0 refund, but you’ll also receive a slightly larger paycheck throughout the tax year.
 The best part is you can invest the difference and earn interest on that amount.
 We recommend a high-yield savings account.

 Some people enjoy receiving a lump-sum refund payment.
 But it actually has two serious disadvantages compared to updating your withholding: